kubernetes/community/sig-scalability/slos/api_call_latency.md

 stale data (being served from cache) and the SLO again has to be satisfied independently of that.
 This makes the careful choice of requests in tests important.

+### TODOs
+- We may consider treating `non-namespaced` resources as a separate bucket in the future.
+However, it may not make sense if the number of those may be comparable with `namespaced` ones.

 ### Test scenario